Gender Identity in Albert

 - University administrators can see the gender identity and legal sex of all students.

 - Who cannot see:

 - Faculty do not see gender identity and legal sex of any student.

 How do I change my gender identity in Albert?

 - Review the policy, then follow the procedure to complete the change yourself in your Albert Student Center.

 How do I change my legal sex in Albert?

 - Review the policy, then follow the procedure to complete the Change of Student Information form.

 How does changing my gender identity in Albert affect my housing assignment?

-- Room assignments are made by New York University on the basis of the legal sex of the student, which is the sex that appears on government issued IDs and as recorded in Albert.
+- It does not.
+Room assignments are made by New York University on the basis of the legal sex of the student, which is the sex that appears on government issued IDs and as recorded in Albert.
 NYU does offer Gender Inclusive Housing options that allow students to be assigned without regard to their legal sex.
 If you want to request to be assigned housing based on your gender identity or without regard legal sex, you may indicate that option on the existing housing application.
 You will also have the option to indicate if you have a preferred first name in addition to your legal name as it appears on the application.